MarketShareData/Internal/README.md

 # Internal
-This repository is for code that is under development but is not yet ready to be made public.
+This repository is for code that is under development.

 ## Notes
 See Issues for progression of notes during the setup of GitHub and git on Mac